Costin Murgescu: ICE research

-Expelled from România Liberă following an inquiry into his social origins, Murgescu focused entirely on his work in economics.
+Expelled from România Liberă following an inquiry into his social origins, and having to explain his attitude toward his father the war criminal, Murgescu focused entirely on his work in economics.
 From 1953 to 1956, he was a scientific researcher in the political economy department of the University of Bucharest.
-He later joined the team of economists and statisticians at the Bucharest Economic Research Institute (ICE), which was headed by Gogu Rădulescu, a disgraced and sidelined PCR activist.
-Rădulescu appointed him head of the National Economy Section, and deputy ICE Director.
-Murgescu was assigned to work on an economic overview of the 1945 land reform, which he published in 1956 at Editura Academiei.
+He later joined the team of economists and statisticians at the Institute of Economic Conjecture (ICE), located in Bucharest.
+This institution was headed by Gogu Rădulescu, a disgraced and sidelined PCR activist.
+Rădulescu appointed Murgescu head of the National Economy Section, and deputy ICE Director.
+At the time, the ICE also offered employment to the formerly repressed scholar Gheorghe Zane, who was protected by the PCR eminence Alexandru Bârlădeanu and who, as Murgescu put it, was thus allowed to continue his interwar research, with input from "dialectical materialism".

+Murgescu himself was assigned to work on an economic overview of the 1945 land reform, which he published in 1956 at Editura Academiei.
 Writing at the time, Marxist philosopher Ernő Gáll suggested that Murgescu's tract offered "rich and convincing material" about the pauperization of Romania's peasant class before and during World War II.
 As noted in 2009 by scholars Dorin Dobrincu and Constantin Iordachi, the study, written "during the Stalinist years", has "limited analytical value", but still stands out as the only land reform monograph in "domestic historical writing" under communism.

-By the end of the 1950s, with a slight relaxation of communist censorship, Murgescu tried to promote a reevaluation of interwar Romanian sociology, and organized at the ICE work-groups that were basing themselves on Dimitrie Gusti's sociological research teams.
+As noted by historian Cristian Vasile, Murgescu's work was politicized, and presented praise of Gheorghiu-Dej, now the regime leader, voiced in terms similar to his earlier panegyrics for Codreanu.
+In his private conversations with a colleague, G. Iosub, he "complain[ed] that the executive power never took his forecasts into account, that no minister would even glance over them."
+By the end of the 1950s, with a slight relaxation of communist censorship, he tried to promote a reevaluation of interwar Romanian sociology, and organized at the ICE work-groups that were basing themselves on Dimitrie Gusti's sociological research teams.

 These rural expeditions, recounted by Murgescu's articles in Contemporanul (August 1957), allowed for a discussion of collectivization, which they presented as a relevant success (particularly so in the model regions of Constanța and Hunedoara).
 Also in Contemporanul, Murgescu published an essay that sought to rehabilitate Gusti, but his effort was smothered by the Communist Party in 1959.
-Nevertheless, according to fellow economist Egon Balas, Murgescu was also able to use political censorship for his own gains, "manufacturing a conflict" with Miron Constantinescu, the ICE researcher and dissident communist, and obtaining his ousting.
+At the ICE in 1958, he came into conflict with his superior Miron Constantinescu, and was afterward demoted to department head.
+According to fellow economist Egon Balas, Murgescu was also able to use political censorship for his own gains, "manufacturing a conflict" with Constantinescu, who was a somewhat dissenting communist, and obtaining his ousting.
 As a result of this intrigue, Murgescu became sole editor of the ICE academic journal, Revista Economică, in 1958.
+He also resumed his position as second director, but was placed under tight surveillance by Securitate agents in 1959; according to Vasile, he was most likely recruited as a Securitate informant (code name "Barbu Rîmniceanu"), and tasked with reporting on the activities of former fascists such as Bucur Țincu and Ion Veverca.
+His position at the Institute mirrored that of Ion Rachmuth—an unusual situation in which a former Guardist and a Jewish man, once exposed to racial persecution, had to report to each other on a daily basis.